Georgecane/OpenMac/README.md

 ## Why C and Assembly?

-- **C** provides low-level control, safety, ideal for OS development.
+- **Zig** provides low-level control, safety, ideal for OS development.
 - **Assembly** is used for performance-critical and hardware-specific components such as boot code and context switching.

 ## Getting Started